senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

-I begin with creating the byte code for the assembly I am going to be patching in, starting with the *trampoline* - the `jmp` instruction into the code cave.
+I begin with creating the byte code for the assembly I am going to be patching in.
+Starting with the *trampoline* - the `jmp` instruction into the code cave.

 ```python
 PATCH_CAVE = 0x11955 								# offset to where the code cave will be located